damonitor/damo/USAGE.md

 each target task.
 Therefore, it would be wise to plot the data points in each union.
 If no axis boundary option is given, it will automatically find the biggest union in ``--guide_human`` output and set the boundary in it.

+Users can also interactively find the right scope using `--interactive_edit` option.

 For a case that the user still unsure which range to draw heatmap for, `--draw_range` option can be used.
 The option receives either `all` or